olewsaa/amateur-radio/DMR/README.md

 ## Introduction

-Disclaimer.

-The code plug is manually written and there is a fair chance of errors.
+Disclaimer: The code plug is manually written and there is a fair chance of errors.
 Trust, but verify.

 My radio is a [Baofeng 1701](https://www.baofengradio.com/).